enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-shell.md

 ## What Is Terminal

-- a program open a window let you interact with shell
+- A program open a window let you interact with shell